SimonMaracine/ntp-version-tracker/README.md

 * `-f` for reading save files (previous captures)
 * Of course, `-h` and `-v` for a nice command line interface.

-But lots of options are available, that can change the behavior of the program, making it more versatille.
+Also, lots of options are available.
+They can alter the behavior of the program, making it more versatille.
+Run `ntp_version_tracker -h` to see a list of them.

 ---